 Spinach is a vegetable that is high in nitrates.
 Spinach promotes the bioavailability of nitric oxide.
 This then reduces blood pressure and enhances blood flow to the tissues.

-Increasing your dietary intake of spinach may help to prevent and manage certain cardiovascular and metabolic diseases, including high blood pressure.
+Increasing your dietary intake of spinach may help to prevent and manage certain cardiovascular and metabolic diseases, including high blood pressure and heart disease.
 Spinach is also one of the most potassium-rich foods.

-Other leafy green vegetables can help in this way as well, including kale and beet greens.
+Other leafy green vegetables can help in this way as well, including:

 Broccoli contains a protein that has ACE inhibitory effects.
 This leads to the lowering of blood pressure in a significant way.
 Broccoli is also on the list of potassium-rich foods.